goldsky-io/docs-v1/src/pages/teams-and-projects.md

 ---
 title: Teams and Projects
-description: Projects and Teams are features that help you collaborate with your peers on building real-time data streams.
+description: Projects and Teams are features that help you collaborate with your peers on building real-time data pipelines.
 ---

 {% callout type="note" title="Beta" %}
 The Projects and Teams features are in beta and free to use during this time.
 Let us know your feedback at @goldskyio on Twitter.
 {% /callout %}

-Projects and Teams are features that help you collaborate with your peers on building real-time data streams.
+Projects and Teams are features that help you collaborate with your peers on building real-time data pipelines.
 When you log into https://app.goldsky.com, you’ll see a list of the projects you belong to in the drop-down menu on the upper left.
 Click this menu to switch your active project, or to create and edit projects.

 Each project consists of a group of deployed subgraphs (and soon, other types of indexed data sources) as well as a list of team members who have access to that project.